johnofleek/OctaveOrp/docs/remoteC_api/cpp_orp_microApi.md

 ## Octave output data

-Data received from Octave is restricted to individual KEY / VALUE pairs.
+Data received from Octave is restricted by this project to individual KEY / VALUE pairs.
 This removes the need to decode incoming data in a difficult to parse in C format like JSON.

-My thinking is that if a consistent KEY format is used it will be easy to post process the data in the Octave cloud or the edge.

-### ORP output VALUE
+### Octave output VALUE
 Note that strings have been used to represent all types this is to simplify the interface.
 They can be reformated locally by the microcontroller code as required.

 Number examples - expect a float in Octave